enrique1790/Duke-MYSQL-ForBigData/README.md

 [Operators]
 NOT - The NOT operator reverses the meaning of the logical operator with which it is used.
 Eg: NOT EXISTS, NOT BETWEEN, NOT IN, etc. This is a negate operator
-AND - The AND operator is a logical operator that combines two conditions and returns TRUE only if both condition evaluate to TRUE .
+ON - Tell the database how to connect the tables using an ON clause that comes right after the FROM clause AND - The AND operator is a logical operator that combines two conditions and returns TRUE only if both condition evaluate to TRUE .
 The AND operator is often used in the WHERE clause of the SELECT, UPDATE, DELETE statement to form conditions to filter the result set.
 OR - a logical operator that combines two conditions, but it returns TRUEwhen either of the conditions is TRUE.
 Note: You can also combine AND and OR to create complex conditional expressions.